 Course Course Description Credit Hrs.
 Contact Hrs.
-Co-requisites: Concurrent enrollment in S WK 5463/463 or departmental approval.
-S WK 5473 ADVANCED INTEGRATIVE SCHOOL SOCIAL WORK SEMINAR (3) Policy and practice within school settings for experienced MSW graduates; required for Type 73 School Social Work certification.
-3 3 Prerequisites: Admission to the Post-MSW Type 73 Certificate Program.
-S WK 5476 ECONOMICS OF SOCIAL WELFARE (3) Examines the economic aspects of the provision of social welfare.
+Co-requisites: Concurrent enrollment in SWK 5463/463 or departmental approval.
+SWK 5473 ADVANCED INTEGRATIVE SCHOOL SOCIAL WORK SEMINAR (3) Policy and practice within school settings for experienced MSW graduates; required for Type 73 School Social Work certification.
+Prerequisites: Admission to the Post-MSWType 73 Certificate Program.
+3 3 SWK 5476 ECONOMICS OF SOCIAL WELFARE (3) Examines the economic aspects of the provision of social welfare.
 Applies economic theories and concepts to understanding public and private social welfare services.
-3 3 Attention is given to the financial infrastructure and financing of non profit organizations, philanthropic organizations, federal social welfare programs, federal grants, and housing and community development.
+Attention is given to the financial infrastructure and financing of non profit organizations, philanthropic organizations, federal social welfare programs, federal grants, and housing and community development.
 Prerequisites: S WK 5410/410 and S WK 5411/411.
-S WK 5480 CHILDREN AND THE LAW (3) The law, the judicial system, and the influence of racial, ethnic, and economic prejudice on decisions affecting children and families.
-Confidentiality, court preparation and malpractice are included 3 3 Prerequisite: SWK 5411/411 or concurrent enrollment.
-S WK 5481 Supervision in Human Services Administration (3) Educational, administrative, and developmental models of supervision and the diverse roles of the supervisor/supervisee in creating and maintaining a positive and effective organizational climate.
-3 3 Prerequisite: S WK 5430/430 S WK 5482 TRAUMA IN CHILDHOOD (3) 3 3 Focus on children exposed to violence or trauma.
+3 3 S WK 5480 CHILDREN AND THE LAW (3) The law, the judicial system, and the influence of racial, ethnic, and economic prejudice on decisions affecting children and families.
+Confidentiality, court preparation and malpractice are included Prerequisite: SWK 5411/411 or concurrent enrollment.
+3 3 SWK 5481 Supervision in Human Services Administration (3) Educational, administrative, and developmental models of supervision and the diverse roles of the supervisor/supervisee in creating and maintaining a positive and effective organizational climate.
+Prerequisite: S WK 5430/430 3 3 S WK 5482 TRAUMAINCHILDHOOD (3) Focus on children exposed to violence or trauma.
 Systemic, ethnocultural factors and the roles and resources of the family will guide development of expertise in assessment and intervention.
 Practice models selected for study reflect multi-system, curturally competent, family-centered interventions.
-Prerequisites: S WK 5421/421 or concurrent enrollment S WK 5483 SPIRITUALITY AND SOCIAL WORK (3) 3 3
+Prerequisites: SWK 5421/421 or concurrent enrollment 3 3 SWK 5483 SPIRITUALITY AND SOCIAL WORK (3) Exploration of the concept of spirituality and its distinctions from religion in social work 3 3